veasey/AudioFog/README.md

 ## Future Features

 - fix prev and next btns

-- test on firefox (as does not support mp3?)

 - Additional Track Info
   - share / embed button
   - download utton